 your former home.
 The sellers' exemptions will not carry over beyond the year of the sale: you

 MUST apply for your own exemptions.

 Florida's Portability law allows property owners to transfer their “Save Our Homes” benefit earned on a previous Homestead property to their new Homestead property.
-If you are applying for a new Homestead Exemption AND you held a Homestead exemption on a previous property within the last 2 tax-years anywhere in Florida, you should also submit a Portability application with your Homestead application.
-Note: a Portability application transfers any tax savings you have earned, but it it does NOT transfer your Homestead exemption from one property to another.
-You MUST first apply for a Homestead exemption in order to be eligibile for Portability.
-Click here to begin the online Homestead application process and you will automatically be prompted to print and complete a Portability application if your application information indicates you held an eligible Homestead exemption on a previous Florida property.
+If you are applying for a new Homestead Exemption AND you held a Homestead Exemption on a previous property within the last 2 tax-years anywhere in Florida, you should also submit a Portability application with your Homestead application.
+Note: a Portability application transfers any tax savings you have earned, but it does NOT transfer your Homestead Exemption from one property to another.
+You MUST first apply for a Homestead Exemption in order to be eligible for Portability.
+Click here to begin the online Homestead application process and you will automatically be prompted to print and complete a Portability application if your application information indicates you held an eligible Homestead Exemption on a previous Florida property.